dev-academy-programme/ansible-computer-setup/README.md

 ```

 NOTE: This playbook may fail at at a step where it tries to push the changes
 to github.
-If this happens, you can manually push the changes to github and
+If this happens, go to github and confirm that the commit was made.
-comment out the task in `tasks/ssh.yml`.

-Then re-run the same command again.
-Yes, it is safe to run the playbook
-multiple times.
+Press CTRL+C to stop the playbook and move to the next step.

 ### Chrome